siavash1999/idas_navigation/README.md

 # IDAS-navigation
 ## Description
-This package is just for testing capabilities of 'gmapping' package and 'navigation' stack.
+This package is just for testing capabilities of [gmapping package](http://wiki.ros.org/slam_gmapping) and [navigation stack](http://wiki.ros.org/navigation).
 It has many flaws and is not usable for ROS community, and is published to be version controlled only.
 This package will continue to evolve and become less absord in time.
 ## Contribution
 Feel free to contact package maintainer, all questions, critisim and bug/issue reports are welcome and you can find maintainer Email address in Package.xml manifest files of all packages.